 (USERID) The AS/400 uses this keyword to pass the user ID to the remote server for connection validation.
 If the remote system requires both an account name and a user ID, configure both in the Remote service access name parameter on the KMAILx profile.
 (PASSWORD) The AS/400 uses this keyword to send the password to the remote server for connection validation.
 (IPADDR) The AS/400 uses this keyword to exchange and activate the AS/400's address.
 (IPGATE) The AS/400 uses this keyword to exchange and activate the ISP's address.
 (PROMPT) Specifies that the AS/400 is to send a blank followed be a carriage return and a line feed.
-(WAIT) Causes the AS/400 to wait 1 second before resuming.
-You can cause a

-(WAIT) Causes the AS/400 to wait 1 second before resuming.
+(WAIT) Causes t he AS/400 to wait 1 second before resuming.
 You can cause a delay from 1 to 99 seconds by entering (WAIT) 'xx'. (xx is the delay in seconds.)
 Connection Script Example